Flying High in Bird Heaven: MSTR, PSUS, ETF

 I mean, we'll see how this evolves.
 I do think it's an interesting moment where you're really reminded that Michael Saylor is not the CEO.

 He hasn't been the CEO for several years now.
-He's excited.
+He's executive.

 I guess you're right.
 Yeah.